smartworkz-kyriacos/mlops-sagemaker-ci-cd/README.md

 *Install [Git Bash]()*

-*Configure Git Bash default for VSC*
+*Configure Git Bash as the default terminal for VSC*

 *Download the [code](), and unzip it in the local Git repository folder path*